A Little Princess (1986 TV serial): Plot

 She decides to turn Sara into a servant, making her clean and work in the school where she was once a student.
-Sara is moved out of her luxurious room and sent to live in the attic with Becky.
-She continues to be kind and gracious to everyone, even to Miss Minchin, despite her dire circumstances and cruelty.
-One cold day, Sara is sent out to run errands and spots money on the ground.
+Sara is moved out of her luxurious room and loses her maid and belongings and sent to live in the adjoining attic to Becky.
+She continues to be kind and gracious to everyone, even to Miss Minchin, despite her dire circumstances and heartless cruelty and overwork by the cook.
+One wet and cold day, Sara is sent out to run errands and spots a fourpenny piece on the ground.
 Cold and hungry, she uses it to buy six buns from a nearby bakery, giving five to a beggar girl she meets and leaving only one for herself.

-Meanwhile, Mr Crewe's friend, Carrisford, had received false reports about the diamond mine.
-It was, in fact, a great investment, making him very wealthy.
+Meanwhile, Crewe's friend, Carrisford, had received false reports about the diamond mine.
+It was, in fact, a great investment containing many diamonds, making him very wealthy.
 Knowing that half of the diamond fortune belongs to his friend, he immediately tries to contact him.
-Upon finding that Crewe has died, Carrisford, distraught, begins searching for Sara.
-Carrisford has returned to England and actually lives right next door to Miss Minchin's school, but has never met Sara and assumes she is just a servant girl.
-Crewe never told him exactly where Sara was attending school, only that it was a boarding school in Europe which her mother had attended.
-Carrisford has his solicitor, Carmichael, whose children have constant interactions with Sara as they live opposite Miss Minchin's, start searching schools all over Europe in hopes of finding her.
-After searching numerous cities, including Paris, St Petersburg, Lisbon, and Vienna, Carmichael says he cannot make any more trips himself.
+Upon finding that Crewe has died, Carrisford, distraught and increasingly despondent and ill himself, begins searching for Sara.
+Carrisford moves to London and purchases the home next door to Miss Minchin's school.
+He has never met Sara and only knows that she was taken by her father to attend a boarding school somewhere in Europe.
+Crewe never informed him exactly where Sara was attending school, so he had no clue where to begin to look for her.
+Carrisford's enlists his solicitor, Carmichael (whose children coincidentally have periodic interactions with Sara as they live opposite Miss Minchin's) start searching schools all over Europe in hopes of finding her.
+After searching numerous cities, including Paris, St. Petersburg, Lisbon, and Vienna, Carmichael says he cannot make any more trips himself.
 Carrisford remains guilt-ridden over what happened to his friend, and vows to keep looking until he finds Sara.